bcaro/wifilightV2-doc/docs/en_US/index.md

 - Sonoff THR316D temperature and humidity sensor + switch
 - Sonoff basic R2, RF, POW, Mini
 - Sonoff Dual R2
-- Sonoff Dual R3 (consumption recovery only goes up if the ewelink application is active, the engine configuration is not completely implemented)
+- Sonoff Dual R3: consumption recovery only goes up if the ewelink application is active, the engine configuration is not completely implemented.
+To update the consumption, you must request an action that has no impact in a scenario every minute.
 - Sonoff 4CH/4CH PRO
 - Sonoff Touch
 -Sonoff S20/S26
 - Sonoff T1/TX
 - Sonoff SLAMPHER
 - Sonoff T4EUC1
-- Ifan 2/3/4 to test
+- Sonoff Ifan 2/3/4 to test
+- Sonoff POW R316/320: to update the consumption, you must request an action, for example turn on the wifi led in a scenario every minute
 - Sonoff RF bridge 433 for sensors only (door, presence detector, remote control)
-- Sonoff Micro USB: choose channel 1, provided for 4 channels for a non-sonoff 4-channel USB model, non-functional status return in fw 3.7
+- Sonoff Micro USB

 Nevertheless, the compatibility of these peripherals is not guaranteed because the protocol can be modified by the manufacturers.
 Do not modify the device firmware without checking that it is compatible with the plugin.

 The sonoff DW2 is not compatible because it is purely cloud and does not go into Access Point to find apiKey and DeviceID.
-It is likely to be the same for all ewelink wifi sensors.
+The same is true for all ewelink-compatible battery-powered wifi sensors.

 The Zigbee Hub is not compatible (and purely cloud) as well as all Zigbee devices.

 No bulb or led strip is compatible.

-For multi-channel devices (like the Sonoff 4CH) you have to create as many wifilightV2 devices as there are channels, a copy of the first created makes it easy, then you have to change the channel number
+For multi-channel devices (such as Sonoff 4CH, switches or power strips) you have to create as many wifilightV2 devices as there are channels, a copy of the first created makes it easy, then you have to change the channel number which goes from 1 at 4.

 For devices not present in this list or if the configuration does not work or if a device does not have the correct subtype and after using the device integration procedure, give the contents of the wifilightV2_inc logs in the [forum ](https://community.jeedom.com/t/plugin-wifilightv2-sonoff-ewelink-lan/2632) in order to allow the integration of the module in the plugin.

 # Tuya Smartlife and Cloud Tuya

-The creation of most Tuya and Tuya/Zigbee devices is automatic.
-However, access to devices remains local.
+The creation of most Tuya and Tuya/Zigbee devices is automatic by retrieving their configuration information from the Tuya cloud.
+For this, the devices must work in the Tuya Smartlife app.
+However, thereafter, access to devices remains local.

 Tuya devices use different protocols:

-<3.3 : This old protocol does not support inclusion.
+<3.3: This old protocol is not supported by inclusion.
 The plugin will find the device in the Tuya cloud, but it won't find the correct protocol.
-You need to change it manually using Tuya smartLife compatible type V1.
-There is no Tuya Zigbee gateway with this protocol.
+You have to manually change it using fw 1.0 and manually assign its IP address and choose a configuration from the list.

-3.3 : Devices with this protocol are normally found automatically in Tuya inclusion, either for a wifi device or a Zigbee gateway.
-The type used is Tuya smartlife compatible V3 or Tuya/Zigbee V1 gateway.
+3.3/3.4/3.5: Devices with these protocols are normally found automatically in Tuya inclusion, either for wifi device or Zigbee gateway.

-3.4 : Devices with this protocol are normally found automatically in Tuya inclusion, whether for a wifi device or a Zigbee gateway.
-In 2022, this protocol begins to spread.
-The type used is: The type used is Tuya smartlife compatible V or Tuya/Zigbee V2 gateway.

-If the plugin does not find the right protocol, it is possible to change it manually without losing the commands created by the Tuya cloud, you must choose the custom subtype before saving.

-If the plugin does not find the right protocol, it is possible to change it manually without losing the commands created by the Tuya cloud, you must choose the custom subtype before saving.
+If the plugin does not find the right protocol, it is possible to change it manually without losing the commands created by the Tuya cloud, you must choose the custom subtype for a device and gateway for a Tuya/Zigbee gateway, before saving .

 ## Configuration of the Tuya platform